Analysis | Why Tensions Between the U.S. and Iran Fuel Fears of War

 Though the U.S. and Iran have lived in a state of hostility for decades, rarely have relations been as tense as in recent months.
 The U.S. is trying to deprive Iran of oil revenue, the lifeblood of its economy.
-Iran’s been accused of responding by attacking Saudi oil facilities and sabotaging oil tankers in the Persian Gulf.
-With the U.S. stepping up its military presence in the region, and Iran exceeding limits it agreed to on its nuclear program, the risk is that a miscalculation could lead to a war that neither the U.S. nor Iran say they want.
+Iran has responded by exceeding limits it agreed to on its nuclear program, and it’s been accused of attacking Saudi oil facilities and sabotaging oil tankers in the Persian Gulf.
+The U.S. has stepped up its military presence in the region.
+The risk is that a miscalculation could lead to a war that neither the U.S. nor Iran say they want.

 1. How did the escalation begin?